timvisee/update-proton-ge/README.md

 ```

 ## License
-This project is released under the GNU GPL-3.0 license.
+This project is released under the MIT license.
 Check out the [LICENSE](LICENSE) file for more information.

 [proton-ge]: https://github.com/GloriousEggroll/proton-ge-custom